mxander-smb/gulp-smb/README.md

 Right now BrowserSync is used to start a server, which is why `default.js` just triggers the `watch` task, which then starts `browsersync`, which triggers the `build` task.

-If BrowserSync isn’t needed, this can be simplified.
+If BrowserSync isn’t needed, use the Sandbox task.

 **Production Task**

 The `publish.js` task has no Watcher (because production) and triggers the `browsersync:production` task, which then starts `build:production`.
 BrowserSync is used to provide a final preview.

-If BrowserSync isn’t needed, it can be removed.
+If BrowserSync isn’t needed, use the Sandbox task.

 ### Task Notes